Elukoye/micro_reddit/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Tutorial Modeling users

-This is the sample application for
+In this project, you’ll build the data structures necessary to support link submissions and commenting.
 [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](https://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).